KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-listview/index.md

   - /docs/getting-started/kirigami/components-listview/
 ---

-[Listviews](docs:qtquick;QtQuick.ListView) can help you display objects from a model in an attractive way.
+[List views](docs:qtquick;QtQuick.ListView) can help you display objects from a model in an attractive way.
 To use a list view, you have to keep track of three things:

 1. The **model**, which contains the data you want your list view to display
 2. The **delegate**, which defines how each element in the model will be displayed